A MYSTERY buyer has become the Lord of Bowland after snapping up the title at auction.

 However, the ancient court in Bowland is today known as the Inn at Whitewell.

-The gastro-pub's landlord Charles Bowman said the news was a complete surprise: "I've never heard of the title, though I knew the Inn was an ancient court and that the Master Forester lived here in the 1400s.
+The gastro-pub's landlord Charles Bowman said the news was a complete surprise: "I've never heard of the title, though I knew the Inn was an ancient court and that the Master Forester lived here in

 "If the lord wants to visit, he will be made extremely welcome!
 The history of the area and the inn isn't very well known, however that might change with the Lord of Bowland."

 Experts, as well as the Townley family themselves, had previously thought the lordship belonged to the crown.